tax0r/Discord-Gift-Generator-Checker/README.md

 # Use:
-type in your desired amount of giftcodes to generate & check and wait. then all you need to do is, just choosing a name for the .txt file.
+type in your desired amount of giftcodes to generate & check and wait. then all you need to do is, just open the valid.txt file and enjoy.

+have fun!